Internet filter

-An Internet filter is a type of internet censorship that restricts or controls the content an Internet user is capable to access, especially when utilized to restrict material delivered over the Internet via the Web, Email, or other means.
-Such restrictions can be applied at various levels: a government can attempt to apply them nationwide (see Internet censorship), or they can, for example, be applied by an Internet service provider to its clients, by an employer to its personnel, by a school to its students, by a library to its visitors, by a parent to a child's computer, or by an individual user to their own computers.
+An Internet filter is software that removes certain network traffic, which can be done with or without informed consent of the end user.
+Restrictions can be applied at various levels: a government can attempt to apply them nationwide (see Internet censorship), or they can, for example, be applied by an Internet service provider to its clients, by an employer to its personnel, by a school to its students, by a library to its visitors, by a parent to a child's computer, or by an individual user to their own computers.
 The motive is often to prevent access to content which the computer's owner(s) or other authorities may consider objectionable.
-When imposed without the consent of the user, content control can be characterised as a form of internet censorship.
+When imposed without the consent of the user, content control can be characterized as a form of internet censorship.
 Some filter software includes time control functions that empowers parents to set the amount of time that child may spend accessing the Internet or playing games or other computer activities.